Spring 2018 DETAIL

 In Sweden, criticism generally holds "Creditors" to be a better play than "Miss Julie."
 It is performed in major productions year after year because it is such a fine vehicle for three stars.

-Robert Greer (director) is founding director of August Strindberg Rep, for which he has directed ten Strindberg plays to-date.
+Robert Greer (translator, director) is founding director of August Strindberg Rep, for which he has directed eleven Strindberg plays to-date.
 He has staged English-language premières of numerous contemporary Scandinavian playwrights, including Sweden's Marianne Goldman, Helena Sigander, Cecilia Sidenbladh, Oravsky and Larsen, Hans Hederberg, Margareta Garpe and Kristina Lugn; Denmark's Stig Dalager and Norway's Edvard Rønning.
 He has also directed classics by Victoria Benedictsson, Laura Kieler, Anne Charlotte Leffler and Amalie Skram.
 His productions have been presented at the Strindberg Museum and Strindberg Festival, Stockholm; Edinburgh and NY Fringe Festivals, Barnard College, Columbia University, Rutgers, UCLA; Miranda, Pulse and Theater Row Theaters, La MaMa, Manhattan Theatre Source, Tribeca Lab, Synchronicity, TSI, BargeMusic; and The Duplex in LA.
 He has also directed plays by Mario Fratti, Sartre and Corneille here in New York.
-He is a member of the Stage Directors and Choreographers Society, Actors' Equity, the Strindberg Society, the Society for the Advancement of Scandinavian Study and Swedish Translators in North America.
+He is a member of the Stage Directors and Choreographers Society, Actors' Equity; the Strindberg Society, the Society for the Advancement of Scandinavian Study and Swedish Translators in North America.

 Box office: SMARTTIX, 212-868- 4444